telerik/blazor-docs/components/tabstrip/overview.md

 This article provides information about the Tab Strip component and its core features.

-The Tab Strip is defined through the `<TabStripTabStrip>` tag that accepts children of type `<TabStripTab>`.
+The Tab Strip is defined through the `<TelerikTabStrip>` tag that accepts children of type `<TabStripTab>`.
 Inside the tabs you can add content like in any other container, including other components.

 The tab exposes a `Title` attribute that is the text rendered in the heading.
 It also offers the `Disabled` attribute that allows you to disable its selection.